Charlie Brooker: Personal life

-Brooker became engaged to former Blue Peter presenter Konnie Huq after dating for nine months, having met while filming an episode of Screenwipe.
-They married on 26 July 2010 at the Little White Wedding Chapel in Las Vegas, Nevada.
-They have two sons: Covey (born March 2012) and Huxley (born February 2014).
-Brooker's sister-in-law is Rupa Huq, Member of Parliament for Ealing Central and Acton.
+Brooker became engaged to television presenter Konnie Huq after dating for nine months, having met while filming an episode of Screenwipe.
+They married on 26 July 2010 at the Little White Wedding Chapel in Las Vegas.
+They have two sons.
+Huq's sister is Labour Party politician Rupa Huq.

 Brooker is an atheist and contributed to The Atheist's Guide to Christmas.
 Due to his family's background, he has also described himself as a Quaker.